Mednovation/Classification-Algorithms/ComputeEngineSetup/setupInstructions.md

 ## Part One - Compute Engine Image Build
 Instructions on how to create a VM in Google Cloud Platform (GCP) can be found in [here](http://cs231n.github.io/gce-tutorial/)

 ## Part Two - Instal Pyton and necessary enviroenmtns in VM
-All steps are taken from askubuntu forum, in [here](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)
+All steps listed below are taken from askubuntu forum in [here](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)

-Install pyenv
+** Install pyenv **
 Install headers needed to build CPythons (exotic Pythons like PyPy or Jython may have other dependencies):

 ```bash